Synthesizing and Chunking the Content in Instructional Design

 For more information, see Reigeluth's Elaboration Theory for Instructional Design.

-Patrick Penland (1977), a library school professor at the University of Pittsburgh performed a survey in which a section of it pertains to why learners prefer to learn on their own, rather than in a class or course.
+Patrick Penland (1977), a library school professor at the University of Pittsburgh performed a survey as to why learners prefer to learn on their own, rather than in a class or course.
 The main reasons, in ranking order, are:

 What is interesting about the survey is that for the most part, it is not that learners lack resources or hate attending formal classes, for these items are at the bottom of the rankings, but rather they prefer being in charge of their own learning.